 The development and build of a course sees the material planned in the design stage take form in an online environment.
-HuskyCT Next Generation is the course enterprise system UConn uses for delivering its online content.
-Depending on a faculty member’s interest and technology skills, they and the eCampus team can work together to achieve the following steps.
+HuskyCT Ultra Course View (UCV) is the course enterprise system UConn uses for delivering its online content.
+Regardless of a faculty member’s technology skills, they and the eCampus team will work together to achieve the following steps.

 Decide on a Course Structure for the HuskyCT Section

-Once your course components are developed and aligned, you will need to determine how they will be organized in HuskyCT. eCampus provides a blueprint that ensures QM, ADA/ accessibility compliance, and common web standards are met.
+Once your course components are developed and aligned, you will need to determine how they will be organized in HuskyCT. eCampus provides a blueprint that ensures QM, ADA and accessibility compliance, and common web standards are met.

 Gather and Develop Instructional Materials.